-Notice: I am hoping by early November to again have high quality printed copies for sale.
+Notice: I am hoping to again have high quality printed copies for sale in the near future (1/15/2021)

 A great friend and marimba busy of mine, Larissa Venzie said: "I really hope people have the sense to purchase all this newer music from you.
 I think they’re the perfect combination of meaty, pretty, and satisfying to play without being ridiculous marimba Olympics or too avant-garde, you know?
 LV